CBC Opinion FAQ

 Why is CBC News doing opinion?

-Opinion isn't new to the CBC — we've offered it in different forms on radio and television for decades, and many of our regional websites run opinion pieces written by members of our audience.
-This section is intended to bring voices from CBC's audience across the country together in one place, and to help develop and showcase a wide range of commentary.
-Our goal is to give the audience access to competing ideas which will complement our news coverage and provide additional insight.
+The Opinion section is intended to bring voices from CBC's audience across the country together in one place, and to help develop and showcase a wide range of commentary.
+Our goal is to give the audience access to competing ideas and perspectives which complement CBC's news coverage and provide additional insight.

 What is the difference between analysis and opinion?